 Optimizing Recurring Payment Systems

 From your end of things, a payment processor should offer a comprehensive, robust, intuitive dashboard.
-A dashboard is your command center for managing your subscribers and should display relevant KPIs without overloading your purview with irrelevant statistics.
+A dashboard is your command center for managing your customers and should display relevant KPIs without overloading your purview with irrelevant statistics.
 But at the same time, it should provide you with the opportunity to take a deeper dive into more nuanced statistics, if you should choose.

-There are several ways to prevent a disruption of continuity in collecting payments from subscribers.
+There are several ways to prevent a disruption of continuity in collecting payments from customers.
 Talk to your payment processor about their relationship with card networks and banks.
 Can it assist in updating card information automatically when cards expire, are stolen, or are routinely replaced?

 In addition to the fact that banking numbers never change, ACH fees are significantly lower – usually a fixed amount less than a dollar rather than a percentage that would significantly eat away at card sales.
 If you are collecting rent payments over $2,000, would you rather pay a dollar per transaction or 3% in the form of $60?